mendix/docs/content/en/docs/appstore/app-services/chatbot.md

 #### 3.1.5 TestBotContext

-The **TestBotContext** is the entity that shows config of the test bot context.
+The **TestBotContext** is the entity that shows configuration of the test bot context.

 ![testbotcontext](attachments/chatbot/testbotcontext.png)